Advancing Multimodal Reasoning: From Optimized Cold Start to Staged Reinforcement Learning: Optimized Cold Start for Multimodal Reasoning

 \subsection{Preliminary Study of Cold Start}

-Currently, the leading text and multimodal reasoning models in the community~\cite{guo2025seedvl,guo2025deepseek} primarily rely on cold-start training with extensive self-critique data or large-scale multimodal reinforcement learning based on verifiable rewards~\cite{guo2025deepseek}.
-While cold-start training is essential for improving the reasoning capabilities of models~\cite{guo2025deepseek}, its effect on the reasoning abilities of multimodal models remains underexplored.
-To investigate this, we collect two open-source cold-start multimodal datasets, Vision-R1~\cite{visionr1} and R1-One-Vision~\cite{r1-onevision}, along with two cold-start textual datasets, DeepMath~\cite{he2025deepmath103klargescalechallengingdecontaminated} and OpenR1-Math~\cite{openr1}.
-Then we randomly sample 40,000 instances from these datasets to fine-tune Qwen2.5-VL-7B-Instruct~\cite{bai2025qwen2}.
-The fine-tuned models are subsequently evaluated on multimodal reasoning benchmarks (MathVerse and MathVision) as well as text reasoning benchmarks (AIME24 and Math500).
+To investigate the effectiveness of cold-start training~\citep{guo2025deepseek}, we first collect two open-source cold-start multimodal datasets, Vision-R1~\citep{visionr1} and R1-One-Vision~\citep{r1-onevision}, along with two cold-start textual datasets, DeepMath~\citep{he2025deepmath103klargescalechallengingdecontaminated} and OpenR1-Math~\citep{openr1}.
+Then we randomly sample 40,000 instances from these datasets to fine-tune Qwen2.5-VL-7B-Instruct~\citep{bai2025qwen2}.
+The fine-tuned models are subsequently evaluated on multimodal reasoning benchmarks (MathVerse and MathVision) as well as textual reasoning benchmarks (AIME24 and Math500).
 The experimental outcomes and average performance enhancements from the multimodal and textual cold-start datasets are illustrated in Figure~\ref{fig:text-embedding}.

 The results in Figure~\ref{fig:text-embedding} reveal that models trained with text-only cold start data exhibit substantial improvements in both textual and multimodal reasoning tasks.
 In contrast, models trained solely on multimodal datasets, such as Vision-R1 and R1-One-Vision, show limited gains in both multimodal and textual reasoning.
 This suggests that the complexity and patterns presented by textual cold start data may better stimulate the models' reasoning capabilities.